 For all ten halos, best-fit shell velocities and $N_{\mathrm{HI}}$ values for the core and outer halo regions are shown in Figure~\ref{fig:core_halo}, revealing a clear decline in both parameters from the core to the outskirts.
 These findings align with previous studies \citep[e.g.,][]{Erb23, Weldon24}, supporting the notion that neutral gas velocity and $N_{\mathrm{HI}}$ regulate \lya\ spectral variations across halos.
-The \lya\ blue-to-total flux ratio is influenced by the line-of-sight velocity, which is largely a geometric effect arising from the decreasing projected component of the radial outflow velocity with increasing radius \citep{Li22_blob}. \cite{Weldon24} argue that the decrease in the shell expansion velocity in the outermost regions of the \lya\ halo may be driven by the increasing influence of gravitational deceleration at large radii.
+The \lya\ blue-to-total flux ratio is influenced by the line-of-sight velocity, which is largely a geometric effect arising from the decreasing projected component of the radial outflow velocity with increasing radius \citep{Li22_blob}.
+Although the decrease in shell expansion velocity in the outermost regions of the \lya\ halo can be attributed to the gravitational deceleration of galactic winds at large radii \cite{Weldon24}, consistent with several observational and simulation studies \citep{Barai13, Thompson16, Chen20}, the broader theoretical picture is more nuanced.
+Recent high-resolution simulations \citep[e.g.][]{Schneider20} demonstrate that momentum transfer from the hot to the cool phase can efficiently accelerate cool gas out to kiloparsec scales.
 Additionally, the enhanced blue peak observed in the outer regions may also result from the preferential scattering of blueshifted \lya\ photons to larger radii \citep{Zheng10}.
 Peak separation trends are primarily driven by line-of-sight variations in $N_{\mathrm{HI}}$, with lower column densities at larger radii allowing photons to escape closer to the line center without suffering much scattering, reducing overall peak separation.
 Additionally, the observed trend of increasing residual flux in the absorption troughs with radius is mainly governed by the amount of residual neutral hydrogen in the ISM.